 Many students bring substantial experience to the program, enriching the classroom dynamics.
 Previous graduates have pursued various careers and now work in various government agencies, the United Nations and other international organizations, NGOs, corporations, community organizations, think tanks, and service organizations.

-The concentration is designed to allow flexibility for students’ specialty within Human Rights and Humanitarian Policy, however, students may also choose to focus more generally on the fields of Human Rights or Humanitarian Policy.
+The concentration is designed to allow flexibility for students’ specialty within Human Rights and Humanitarian Policy.
+However, students may also choose to focus more generally on the fields of Human Rights or Humanitarian Policy.

 Elazar Barkan, Professor of International and Public Affairs

 IAB room 830

 Kristele Younes, Professor of International and Public Affairs